HOW AMERICA GATHERS · THANKSGIVING

 The Turkey Took the Heat

-In Brooklyn, the newest Americans took the most American bird, ran it through Kingston and Port of Spain, and gave it the scotch-bonnet-and-allspice seasoning it had been missing its whole bland life.
+In Brooklyn, the newest Americans took the most American bird, ran it through Kingston and Port of Spain, and gave it the scotch bonnet and allspice it had been missing its whole bland life.

 The Bird — jerk (or curry) turkeyThe Heat — scotch bonnet & allspice (pimento)The Sides — rice and peas, macaroni pie, plantainsThe Gathering — the Brooklyn diaspora table

 Walk down a block in Flatbush the week of Thanksgiving and the air tells you what kind of holiday this is.
 Allspice smoke off a barrel grill.
 Scotch bonnet so sharp it catches the back of your throat from the sidewalk.
 Thyme, scallion, the low sweetness of browning.
-In Brooklyn's Little Caribbean — Jamaican, Trinidadian, Guyanese, Bajan, all of it stacked block on block — Thanksgiving turkey is not roasted plain and apologized for.
-It's jerked.
+In Brooklyn's Little Caribbean, where Jamaican, Trinidadian, Guyanese and Bajan families are stacked block on block, the Thanksgiving turkey is not roasted plain and apologized for.
+It is jerked.
 Or curried.
 Marinated for two days, smoked dark, and set on a table that also holds rice and peas, macaroni pie, fried plantains, and a jug of sorrel red as garnet.

 The cooks here say it plainly: plain roast turkey was never the ceiling.
-So the diaspora raised it — took the most American holiday in the calendar, ran the bird through the islands, and made it better than they found it.
-That's the whole chapter: a remix, by people who've spent generations turning what they were given into something unmistakably theirs.
+So the diaspora raised it, took the most American holiday on the calendar, ran the bird through the islands, and handed it back better than they found it.
+That is the whole chapter, a remix by people who have spent generations turning what they were given into something clearly their own.

 Jerk has a history

-When the English took Jamaica from the Spanish in 1655, enslaved Africans freed in the chaos fled into the island's mountains and became the Maroons — free communities holding out against recapture.
+When the English took Jamaica from the Spanish in 1655, enslaved Africans freed in the chaos fled into the island's mountains and became the Maroons, free communities holding out against recapture.
 There they met the methods of the Taíno, Jamaica's Indigenous people, who had long smoked and preserved meat over the wood and berries of the pimento tree.
-The Maroons fused that with their own African technique, and jerk was born: meat packed with allspice (pimento) and fiery scotch bonnet, then slow-cooked in pits dug partly so the smoke wouldn't give away where they were hiding.
-The flavor that now reads as "party" was, at its origin, the taste of staying free.
+The Maroons fused that with their own African technique, and jerk was born: meat packed with allspice (pimento) and fiery scotch bonnet, then slow-cooked in pits dug partly so the smoke would not give away where they were hiding.
+The flavor that now reads as party was, at its origin, the taste of staying free.

-That history is why jerk has become a flashpoint — every season some brand slaps "jerk" on a microwave rice and a whole island winces, because rice cannot be jerked.
-The line between respect and theft is simple: allspice and scotch bonnet are non-negotiable.
-Get those right and credit where it comes from, and you're honoring the Maroons rather than just selling the word.
+That history is why jerk has become a flashpoint.
+Every season some brand slaps the word on a microwave rice and a whole island winces, because rice cannot be jerked.
+The line between respect and theft is simple.
+Allspice and scotch bonnet are non-negotiable.
+Get those right, credit where it comes from, and you are honoring the Maroons rather than selling the word.

 Rice and peas, macaroni pie

-Rice and peas is the cornerstone — long-grain rice simmered with kidney beans or pigeon peas, coconut milk, thyme, scallion, and a whole scotch bonnet left to perfume the pot without bursting (burst it and you've started a different, angrier dish).
-It is to this table what the bread stuffing is to New England: the thing that must be there.
-Beside it, macaroni pie — the Trinidadian and Bajan baked macaroni, set firm enough to cut in clean squares, a cousin to soul food's mac and a continent away from the boxed kind.
-Then fried plantains gone sweet and dark, maybe a pot of curry — goat or chicken, because the Indian indenture that followed slavery in Trinidad and Guyana put curry permanently on the Caribbean table — and festival, the slightly sweet fried dumplings, to sop everything up.
+Rice and peas is the cornerstone: long-grain rice simmered with kidney beans or pigeon peas, coconut milk, thyme, scallion, and a whole scotch bonnet left to perfume the pot without bursting.
+Burst it and you have started a different, angrier dish.
+Rice and peas is to this table what bread stuffing is to New England, the thing that must be there.
+Beside it sits macaroni pie, the Trinidadian and Bajan baked macaroni, set firm enough to cut in clean squares, a cousin to soul food's mac and a continent away from the boxed kind.
+Then fried plantains gone sweet and dark, maybe a pot of curry, goat or chicken, because the Indian indenture that followed slavery in Trinidad and Guyana put curry permanently on the Caribbean table.
+Festival, the slightly sweet fried dumplings, sops up whatever is left.

-It is not one island's food.
-It's a whole archipelago at one table, which is exactly what a Brooklyn building full of West Indian families is.
+This is not one island's food.
+It is a whole archipelago at one table, which is exactly what a Brooklyn building full of West Indian families is.

 The newest table

-Here's what makes this chapter quietly radical: for many of these families, Thanksgiving isn't ancestral at all.
-It's new — a holiday they arrived into, a generation or two back, with no inherited menu attached.
+Something about this chapter is quietly radical.
+For many of these families Thanksgiving is not ancestral at all.
+It is new, a holiday they arrived into a generation or two back, with no inherited menu attached.

-And that turned out to be a gift.
-With no rule about how the bird "should" taste, there was nothing to stop a Jamaican grandmother from reaching for the jerk paste, a Trini auntie from making the macaroni pie, a Guyanese uncle from putting curry next to the cranberry sauce.
-The holiday became a place to be Caribbean in America — to set the islands down beside America and have both be right.
-The remix wasn't a rejection of the American table.
-It was the most American thing you can do to one: make it yours.
+That turned out to be a gift.
+With no rule about how the bird should taste, there was nothing to stop a Jamaican grandmother from reaching for the jerk paste, a Trini auntie from making the macaroni pie, a Guyanese uncle from putting curry next to the cranberry sauce.
+The holiday became a place to be Caribbean in America, to set the islands down beside the country and have both be right.
+Making the American table yours is about the most American thing anyone can do to it.

 Better for the crossing

-So when the jerk turkey comes off the grill in Brooklyn — mahogany, blistered, smelling of pimento smoke and heat — it carries the whole route in it: the Taíno fire, the Maroon mountains, the boat north, the building full of islands, the first Thanksgiving an immigrant family hosted in a cold apartment and decided to cook their way.
+So when the jerk turkey comes off the grill in Brooklyn, mahogany and blistered and smelling of pimento smoke, it carries the whole route in it: the Taíno fire, the Maroon mountains, the boat north, the building full of islands, and the first Thanksgiving an immigrant family hosted in a cold apartment and decided to cook their way.

-Even dessert tells the route: black cake dense and dark with rum beside a slice of pumpkin pie, and sorrel poured into glasses that glow like stained glass.
+Even dessert tells the route.
+Black cake, dense and dark with rum, sits beside a slice of pumpkin pie, and the sorrel goes into glasses that glow like stained glass.

 Gather Your People

 Jerk turkey starts two days early, and it starts with a wet paste.
 Real jerk is a wet marinade, not a shaken-on powder.
-Blend scotch bonnet (start with one, seeds out, and climb from there), allspice/pimento, fresh thyme, scallion, ginger, garlic, brown sugar, lime, and a little browning or soy into a paste.
-Work it under and over the skin and marinate 24–48 hours — the longer, the deeper.
+Blend scotch bonnet (start with one, seeds out, and climb from there), allspice or pimento, fresh thyme, scallion, ginger, garlic, brown sugar, lime, and a little browning or soy into a paste.
+Work it under and over the skin and marinate 24 to 48 hours, because the longer it sits the deeper it goes.
 Wear gloves; scotch bonnet does not forgive rubbed eyes.

-The smoke is the soul — approximate it honestly.
-True jerk is cooked over wood, and no oven fully replaces that.
-If you have a smoker or a grill, use it, with pimento or other hardwood.
-If you don't, roast at about 325°F and set a tray of water, bay leaves, and a few pimento berries beneath the bird to push aromatic steam up through it.
-It won't be Boston Beach, but it'll be honest.
+The smoke is the soul, so approximate it honestly.
+True jerk is cooked over wood and no oven fully replaces that.
+If you have a smoker or a grill, use it, with pimento or another hardwood.
+If you do not, roast at about 325°F and set a tray of water, bay leaves and a few pimento berries beneath the bird to push aromatic steam up through it.
+It will not be Boston Beach, but it will be honest.

 Rice and peas, the right way.
-Bloom thyme, scallion, and garlic, add coconut milk, water, kidney beans or pigeon peas, and one whole, unbroken scotch bonnet.
-Add rice, cover, and don't stir it to death.
+Bloom thyme, scallion and garlic, add coconut milk, water, kidney beans or pigeon peas, and one whole unbroken scotch bonnet.
+Add the rice, cover, and do not stir it to death.
 Fish the pepper out before it splits.

 Make it the gathering.
 This is a many-pots, many-cooks table.
-Start the bird two days out, build the sides the morning of, pour the sorrel and the rum punch, and put on the music loud.
-Send everyone home with foil plates — a Caribbean table that doesn't overfeed you hasn't done its job.
+Start the bird two days out, build the sides the morning of, pour the sorrel and the rum punch, and put the music on loud.
+Send everyone home with foil plates.
+A Caribbean table that does not overfeed you has not done its job.

 Every table tells the story of the people around it.